Preparing Quantum Backflow States by Large Momentum Transfer: Theory

-In our simulation, the initial BEC wave packet from the dipole trap is first split into two arms containing different weights via a laser pulse that is not necessarily a $\pi/2$ pulse, the weighting in the two momentum arm will alter the backflow flux in the end.
-We will treat evolution of each arm individually, for example, apply a $\pi$ pulse to an arm at ground state $\ket{\Psi}$ yields
+In our simulations, the initial BEC wave packet from the dipole trap is first split into two arms by a laser pulse that is not necessarily a $\pi/2$ pulse.
+This produces two arms with different amplitudes, and these weights ultimately affect the backflow signal.
+We treat the evolution of each arm separately.
+For example, applying a $\pi$ pulse to an arm initially in the ground state $\ket{\Psi}$ gives

-This corresponds to absorption of a photon by an atom in the ground state, transferring it to the excited with an increase of a recoil momentum aligned with laser direction.
-Generalizing to any internal state and pulse direction, we define an index $\mu$ which is 1 for ground state and -1 for excited state, and express the wave function immediately after the $(n+1)$th pulse can then be written in terms of the state after the $n$th pulse as
+This corresponds to absorption of a photon by an atom in the ground state, transferring it to the excited state and imparting a recoil momentum in the laser-propagation direction.
+To generalize this to either internal state and either pulse direction, we introduce an index $\mu$, with $\mu=1$ for the ground state and $\mu=-1$ for the excited state.
+The wave function immediately after the $(n+1)$th pulse can then be written in terms of the state after the $n$th pulse as

-Note that this expression differs from the state before pulse $\braket{x|\Psi}$ in Eq.\ref{eq: general state} by a laser $\phi_L$, an extra momentum boost $(p+\mu\hbar k)$, as well as a global phase shift $\mu kx_c$. \\
+Compared with the pre-pulse state $\braket{x|\Psi}$ in Eq.~\eqref{eq: general state}, this expression contains the laser phase $\phi_L$, an additional momentum boost $(p+\mu\hbar k)$, and a global phase shift $\mu kx_c$.